ssl-hep/ServiceX_frontend/README.md

 ### The Local Cache

 To speed things up - especially when you run the same query multiple times, the `servicex` package will cache queries data that comes back from Servicex.
-You can control where this is stored with the `cache_path` in the `.servicex` file (see below).
+You can control where this is stored with the `cache_path` in the configuration file (see below).

 There are times when you want the system to ignore the cache when it is running.
 You can do this by using `ignore_cache()`: